Ranking hierarchical multi-label classification results with mLPRs: A Ranking Strategy based on the Multidimensional Local Precision Rates (mLPRs)

+We leverage the area under the hit curve to formulate an objective function.
+In our framework, we define the { piecewise} hit curve for a ranking $\bdpi$ of $n$ events as the non-decreasing function { for any $x\in(0,n]\subset \mathbb{R}$.} Here, $Y_i \in \{1, 0\}$ is the true label of event $i$.
+We abbreviate $h_{\bdpi}$ as $h$ when $\bdpi$ is clear from context.
+By predicting the top $r$ events in the ranking $\bdpi$ as positive and the remaining $n - r$ events as negative, {the value of $h(x)$ for $x\in(r-1,r]$ gives the number of correctly predicted positive labels among the first $r$ predicted positives.
+As $x$ ranges over $(0,n]$, $h(x)$ provides an intuitive summary of the overall classification performance of $\bdpi$.}

+Note that a hit curve can be easily converted into a precision–recall (PR) curve if the total number of hits, or true positives ($q$), is known: $\text{precision} = h(r)/r$; $\text{recall} = h(r)/q$.
+Another desirable property of { the} hit curve is that they are more sensitive to distinguishing between different rankings for assessing their classification performance when the number of true positives is tiny relative to the total number of decisions to be made \citep{davis2006, herskovic2007, hand2009}.
+Figure S1 in Supplement A provides an example of a hit curve.

-Among all of the potential rankings that respect the class hierarchy, we wish to find the one that maximizes the area under the hit curve.
-Note the area under the hit curve when $x \in [i-1, i]$ is the number of true positives contained in the top $i$ predicted positives.
-Therefore, the total area under the hit curve can be expressed as
+Among all of the potential rankings that respect the class hierarchy, we aim to find the one that maximizes the area under the hit curve.
+The area under the hit curve $h(x)$ when $x \in (r-1, r]$ is the number of true positives among the first $r$ predicted positives.
+Therefore, given a ranking $\pmb{\pi}$ of the $n$ events being considered, the total area under the corresponding hit curve (AUHC) can be expressed as

-where $\pmb{\pi}$ refers to a ranking of all of the considered events, as defined in Section \ref{sec:notation}.
-As $Y_{\pi_i}$ is a random variable when the inputs are random objects, we consider the population mean of the area under the hit curve.
-Specifically, given the classifier scores $\bdvS$, we take the conditional expected values of \eqref{eq:AUC_hit} to take into account the dependencies between classes, and we obtain
+where $\pmb{\pi}$ refers to a ranking of all of the $n$ events considered, as defined in Section \ref{sec:notation_model}.
+We consider the population mean of the area under the hit curve.
+Specifically, given the classifier scores $\bdvS$ and the class hierarchy in $\mG$, we compute the conditional expected values of \eqref{eq:AUC_hit}, and we obtain